jeet-y/demo1/README.md

-# This is demo project.
+# This is a demo project.